 - As with many places in the Bay Area, lock the car and bring valuables with you.

 - There are not many trees here.
-The shaded space has picnic tables, but the only bummer is it is currently closed due to COVID.
-So bring hats and sunscreen!
+The shaded space has some lunch tables, but you should still bring hats and sunscreen!

-- There isn’t much green space if you’re looking to picnic.
+- There isn’t much green space if you’re looking to lay out.
 Definitely bring a blanket if you’re looking to picnic, or tailgate it.